iblancett/SoftSysTWANG/reports/report.md

 The goal of this project is to create our own basic LISP interpreter in C. Our interpreter has the ability to take in mathematical and conditional LISP commands, interpret them in C, and output the appropriate result.

-Our learning goals is to get more familiar with C.
+Our learning goal is to get more familiar with C.

 To get started we found a couple tutorials on basic Lisp interpreters.
 We also found an example of an [open source Lisp interpreter project](https://github.com/rui314/minilisp) which we used to figure out what we wanted to implement.